 Cook the walnut, garlic, and spice mixture until incredibly fragrant and well, incorporated, about one minute.
-Add the tkemali, the beans, and about 150 millilitres of the cooking liquid.
+Add the tkemali or pomegranate juice, the beans, and about 150 millilitres of the cooking liquid.
 Stir to combine.

-Using a potato masher, mash the beans until about three-quarters of them are mashed, adding more liquid as needed.
+Using a potato masher, mash the beans until about three-quarters of them are mashed, adding more of your reserved cooking liquid as needed.
 Remember, you’re going for the consistency of a thick stew but if you would rather make it thinner and go for more of a Georgian bean soup, then just add more liquid.

 Now is also a great time to taste for seasoning and add more acid, salt, or spices as needed.
 Once you’ve achieved the desired consistency, cook for a further 5 minutes until the flavours have had a chance to get to know each other and mellow.
 Turn off heat. stir in remaining cilantro, and serve.